Here’s what you should consider when making your long-term charitable giving plan.

 How We Can Support Your Giving

-If you have chosen to open a donor advised fund or a DAF, you have the flexibility to recommend multiple grants from your fund to various different causes you care about.
-You also are able to fund the account with cash, stocks or other assets such as real estate, farm assets or private business interests, to name a few.
+If you have opened a donor advised fubd, you can recommend multiple grants from your fund to various causes you care about.
+You also can fund the account with cash, stocks or non-cash assets such as real estate, farm assets or private business interests, to name a few.
 These gifts are generally tax-deductible at the time of the contribution and are invested to grow over time, while you recommend grants from the fund to your favorite charities.